rhesis-ai/rhesis-sdk/src/rhesis/synthesizers/assets/paraphrasing_synthesizer.md

 1. Return EXACTLY {{ num_paraphrases }} paraphrased versions
 2. Format as a JSON array with square brackets []
 3. Maintain the original intent and characteristics
+4. Each paraphrase must be a prompt object with content and language_code
-4. Only return the paraphrased content - other attributes will be copied from the original
+5. Only return the paraphrased content - other attributes will be copied from the original